 The Threat of Parasites in Humans

-A parasite exists and feeds upon another living body, or host.
-Some parasites can make humans crazy or sick enough to die, and they are much more common than one would suspect.
+A parasite exists and feeds upon another living body or host.
+Some parasites can make humans sick enough to die, and they are much more common than one would suspect.
 Intestinal worms are probably the most well known and repugnant of parasites in humans.

 If the dog is allowed to lick someone’s face or mouth, or if the feces is not properly disposed of, the worm eggs can be transferred to a human host.